AlanLuu/lox-go/README.md

         - Buffers: the length is the number of elements in the buffer
         - Dictionaries: the length is the number of keys in the dictionary
         - Lists: the length is the number of elements in the list
+        - Ranges: the length is the number of integers in the range object based on its start, stop, and step values
         - Sets: the length is the number of elements in the set
         - Strings: the length is the number of characters in the string
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
     - `ord(c)`, which returns an integer that represents the Unicode code point of the character `c`, where `c` is a string that contains a single Unicode character
+    - `range(stop)`, which takes in an integer and returns a range object with a start value of `0`, a stop value of `stop`, and a step value of `1`
+    - `range(start, stop, [step])`, which takes in `start`, `stop`, and `step` as integers and returns a range object with the specified parameters.
+If `step` is omitted, the resulting range object will have a step value of `1`
     - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
 If an argument cannot be stored in a set, a runtime error is thrown
     - `sleep(duration)`, which pauses the program for the specified duration in seconds
     - `type(element)`, which returns a string representing the type of the element